 8. Use frequent flier miles

 It’s almost impossible to use your frequent flier miles during the holidays unless you are flexible with dates or are willing to use double or triple the usual amount.
-I don’t recommend the latter but I might be using American miles to fly from Toronto to Los Angeles on Tuesday November 27 where it’s just 12,500.
-If I go Sunday or Monday it’s double.
+I don’t recommend the latter but last year I used 12,500 American miles to fly from Toronto to Los Angeles the Tuesday after Thanksgiving.
+If I left Sunday or Monday before it was double.

 9. Hidden cities